Adebank/alx-system_engineering-devops/0x02-shell_redirections/README.md

-13-unique script to print only words that appear once in a list of words 14-findthatword script to find the pattern root from the file /etc/passwd 15-countthatword script to display the number of lines that contains the pattern bin in /etc/passwd
+13-unique script to print only words that appear once in a list of words 14-findthatword script to find the pattern root from the file /etc/passwd 15-countthatword script to display the number of lines that contains the pattern bin in /etc/passwd 16-whatsnext script to display lines containing the pattern root and 3 lines after them in the file /etc/passwd